If you don’t know how to get started, this page will take you through the process step by step.

 Mutual fund companies

 Mutual fund companies can provide a wide range of investments.
 You may be able to invest parts of your IRA in different types of funds, achieving the mix that’s right for you.
 Some mutual fund companies make it easy to shift some or all of your IRA from one fund to another when your investment objectives change.
-Many investors will find that this is the best choice.
+Some also offer brokerage services, so you can invest directly in stocks and bonds.

 Many brokerage firms offer IRA accounts.
 These give you the ability to make specific investments for your IRA.
 Want to design your own portfolio?
 If so, open an IRA with a brokerage firm.
 Many brokers make it possible to own mutual fund shares as well as individual stocks.